vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-The `vippsConfirmationUrl` should be used to redirect the user to the Vipps landing
+The `vippsConfirmationUrl` should be used to redirect the user to the VippsMobilepay landing
 page.
 The user can then confirm their identity and receive a prompt to accept the
-agreement within Vipps.
+agreement within Vipps or MobilePay.

 If the payment is initiated in a native app, it is possible to explicitly force
 a `vipps://` URL by sending the `isApp` parameter in the initiate call: